Luke Power: AFL Academy High Performance coach

 In 2017, Power became the AFL Academy High Performance coach, leading the Underage national team to consecutive victories against New Zealand in 2017,2018 and 2019.

 Carlton Football Club

 In September 2019, Power then became an assistant coach at Carlton Football Club in the position of Head of Development, with the primary responsibility being to manage the players' performance and development.
 However in the middle of the 2021 season, fellow Carlton assistant coach John Barker departed the club because of an external review the club had decided to undertake, to improve its on-field results.
 Power then replaced Barker to be promoted to a higher assistant coaching position within the Carlton Football Club as the stoppages coach.

 In 2021, Power won the AFL’s Assistant Coach of the Year at the AFL Coaches Association awards.

-In 2022, Power was made Head Coach of Carlton's reserves team, which are competing in the VFL.
+In 2022, Power was made Head Coach of Carlton's reserves team, which is competing in the VFL.

+Power departed the Carlton Football Club at the end of the 2025 AFL season.

+Western Bulldogs

+On 25 September 2025, it was announced that Power had joined the Western Bulldogs as an assistant coach in the role of Head of Development.